Rye Pier

 What To Expect:

-Rye Pier is an excellent day and night dive site with a maximum depth at around 6 metres.
-This is the place to go if you want to see Seahorses.
+Rye Pier is an excellent day and night dive site with a maximum depth of around 6 metres.
+This is the place to go if you want to look at Seahorses.

-Rye Pier is a L-shaped pier approximately 500 metres long.
+Rye Pier is an L-shaped pier approximately 500 metres long.
 It was built in about 1860 to service the lime trade.
-Points North-North-East so not diveable in strong Northery winds.
+Points north-north-east so not diveable in strong northerly winds.
 A long walk to the lower landing located 50 metres from the end of the pier.
 Much better at night as more things come out then.

 Watch out for fishing lines and carry a dive knife, or a dedicated line cutter, just in case.
 It's advised to stay under the pier between the pylons to avoid the fishing lines.